nhuante/ImageProcessing_Graphics_Python/beeGameFinal/README.md

 1. **Download the .exe or .app release in the `releases` folder without downloading or installing any dependencies**

   * **Windows**
-    * download the `TheBeeGame.zip`, unzip the folder, and double-click the .exe file
+    * download the `TheBeeGame-Windows.zip`, unzip the folder, and double-click the .exe file
   * **Mac'Linux**
     * download the `TheBeeGame-Macos.zip`, unzip the folder, and double-click the .app file